-In order to mitigate endogeneity and omitted variable bias, we propose a series of controls which are essentially designed to provide more specific, and intuitive control groups for each given CU.
-These include:
+To mitigate endogeneity and omitted-variable bias, we propose a series of controls that are essentially designed to provide more specific, and intuitive control groups for each given CU.
+These include the following:

-1. For Western Europe, we create a control group by including annual dummies for all exports within country-pairs who are both members of the EU.
-This includes three nations in the EU but not in the euro.
-Thus, we ask, how much did trade within euro members increase relative to their trade with other EU members that did not join the euro?
-(One could do this instead for all countries in Western Europe, including the three nations we have data for that are not in the EU, but in practice the results are not statistically distinct from what we report.)
+(1) For Western Europe, the control group includes annual dummies for all exports within country-pairs that are both members of the EU.
+This includes three nations in the EU but not in the eurozone.
+Thus, we ask, how much did trade within Euro members increase relative to their trade with other EU members that did not join the eurozone?
+We implement the same exercise for all countries in Western Europe, including the three nations we have data for that are not in the EU, but in practice the results are not statistically distinct from what we report.

-2. For Eastern European euro entrants, we include other nearby countries which did not join the euro in the control group.
-Thus, we ask, what is the impact of joining the euro for EE countries relative to other EE countries that did not join the euro?
-(The non-Euro EE sample includes Latvia, Lithuania, Hungary, the Czech Republic, and Croatia, countries that either joined the euro after the sample ends or did not join.)
+(2) For Eastern European (EE) Euro entrants, we include other nearby countries that did not join the eurozone in the control group.
+Thus, we ask, what is the impact of joining the eurozone for EE countries relative to other EE countries that did not adopt the Euro?
+(The non-Euro EE sample includes Latvia, Lithuania, Hungary, the Czech Republic, and Croatia, countries that either adopted the Euro after the sample ends or did not adopt the Euro at all.)

-3. We include UK colonyyear FEs.
-Thus, we ask, what was the level of trade for those countries who left a UK CU relative to the UK's trade with other colonies?
-This control is motivated by the observed decaying trend in trade between the UK and its former colonies over time, and the decline in trade between those colonies themselves.
+(3) We include U.K.-colony\year FEs.
+Every country that shared a CU with Britain was a former British colony except for one.
+Thus, we ask, what was the level of trade for those countries who left a British Pound CU relative to the U.K.'s trade with former colonies that never had a CU?
+This control is motivated by the observed decaying trend in trade between the U.K. and its former colonies over time, and the decline in trade between those colonies themselves.

-4. We also include a Common UK colonizeryear interactive trend.
-For each former UK colony, we control for the trend in its trade with other former UK colonies.
-Trade intensity among this sample also decays over time, although less strongly than trade with the UK itself.
+(4) We also include a common-U.K.-colonizer\year interactive trend.
+For each former UK colony, we control for the trend in its trade with other former U.K. colonies.
+Trade intensity among this sample also decays over time, although less strongly than trade with the U.K. itself.

-5. For the CFA countries, we include a simple time trend for countries that had CFA Franc exits.
-Thus, the variable takes the value zero for country pairs that were never part of the CFA Franc, and equals the "year" variable for country pairs that did have a CFA Franc exit.
+(5) For the CFA countries, we include a simple time trend for country pairs that had CFA Franc exits.
+Thus, the variable takes the value zero for country pairs that were never part of the CFA Franc, and equals the "year" variable for country pairs with exits from CFA Franc unions.

-6. We include a separate colony dummy for those countries that had had some form of colonial relationship, but then experienced hostilities.
+(6) We include a separate colony dummy for those countries that had some form of colonial relationship but then experienced hostilities.
 We include in this dummy pairs of countries, such as India and Pakistan, that had a common colonizer, but then had hostilities at the end of the colonization period, using the onset of war as the event date.
+Figure 2 shows how misleading the standard approach can be, as trade dropped by 99.8% following Operation Gibraltar and the resulting war between India and Pakistan, which was unlikely to have had much to do with their CU dissolution.
 It has been observed (e.g., Head et al. (2010)) that the evolution of trade for countries with hostile versus amicable breakups varies greatly.
 Note that hostile colonial breakups constitute a small fraction of the total CU dissolutions, and the timing of the colonial breakup does not always coincide exactly with the recorded CU dissolution.